The Top 5 OTC Cold Sore Treatments Compared

 What Are the Pros, Cons, and Price of Abreva®?

-Abreva® is easy to find and use, and it’s unique for containing the only non-prescription ingredient approved by the FDA to limit cold sore outbreaks.
-However, Abreva® cannot prevent the spread of herpes or stop future outbreaks from occurring.
+Abreva® is easy to find and use, and it contains the only non-prescription ingredient approved by the FDA to limit cold sore outbreaks.
+However, Abreva® can’t prevent the spread of herpes or stop future outbreaks from occurring.

-What Is Orajel™ and How Is it Used?
+What Is Orajel™ and How Is It Used?

 How Does Orajel™ Work?